B-Ricey763/resume/resume.typ

   role: "CS 2110 Undergraduate Teaching Assistant",
   date: "July 2024 - Present",
   location: "Atlanta, GA",
-  [Instruct a classroom of 30 students on topics such as circuit logic, assembly, and C programming], [Assist countless students learning course material in Office Hours to facilitate mastery in circuits, assembly, and C code], [Create and debug teaching tools such as simulators and autograders to aid student learning], )
+  [Instruct a classroom of 50 students on circuit logic, computer archiecture, assembly, C programming, and more], [Assist hundreds of students in office hours to facilitate mastery through personalized teaching techniques], [Create and debug teaching tools such as circuit/assembly simulators and autograders to aid student learning], )

 #exp_item(